42CrMo4/OnAir-Sign/README.md

 433MHz operated On Air sign for a music studio or a Radio Station to signal that music production is in porgress.
 This project consits of two Arduinos (Pro Mini, Nano or similar), LED Strips and the communication Modul HC-12.

+ToDo:
+what it does and how it works

 ## Materials
 * 2x Arduino Nano (alternativ Pro Mini or similar)
 * 4x Cherry MX switches